 The headphones are turned on by using the switch at the bottom.
 All you really need to do at this point is use the volume dial on the earpiece to adjust the volume control to your preferred level.
 But there are other functions you might find helpful that will enhance your listening.

-First, there is a mic button on the headphones that you can press to hear surrounding conversation.
-Once, you press it the TV sound is muted and you can talk (if you want to!) to the people around you.
+First, there is a mic button on the headphones that you can press to hear the surrounding conversation.
+Once, you press it, the TV sound is muted, and you can talk (if you want to!) to the people around you.

 The batteries last about 10 hours and sit in the charging cradle to recharge.
 You can get these in a single or dual pack.
-The dual pack is good for couples who can choose their own high volume levels or for people who want to use one pair and have the other set on the charger charging.
+The dual pack is good for couples who can choose their high volume levels or for people who want to use one pair and have the other set on the charging charger.

-The ear tips sit just in the ear canal and there are multiple ear pieces in the box so that you can get a comfortable fit.
-Audio quality is very good too with no detectable delay between the sound in your ears and the lips on the screen!
+The ear tips sit just in the ear canal, and multiple earpieces are in the box to get a comfortable fit.
+The audio quality is very good, too, with no detectable delay between the sound in your ears and the lips on the screen!

 Finally, I like the fact that AudioRange specializes in TV listening products and has several different product choices.
 You can see all their products by using the button below.